Attack (AAA album)

 Attack is the first studio album by Japanese music group AAA.
 The album consists of a total 12 singles.

 Attack was released on January 1, 2006 in the Avex Trax label in three editions: a CD and DVD edition, a CD-only edition, and a half album edition.

 Track listing

+Charts

+Attack spent 11 weeks on the Japan Oricon Charts, peaking at number 16.